Vanderbilt Eye Institute is in the process of seeking accreditation for an Ophthalmic Technician Program.

 Tuition and Fees

-$7,500 for 18 months, not including, application fees, background check, program deposit, uniforms, books, and additional enrollment fees.
+$7,500 for 18 months, not including, application fees, background check, uniforms, books, and additional enrollment fees.
+Program deposit will be credited to the tuition amount.

 Housing costs, transportation, parking, and living expenses are the responsibility of the student.

-(The possibility of tuition forgiveness is under consideration for students that are eligible for employment at Vanderbilt Eye Institute upon graduation.)
+(There is the possibility of tuition forgiveness for students that are eligible for employment at Vanderbilt Eye Institute upon graduation.)

 To learn more about the Ophthalmic Technician allied health care professionals please visit the following websites: